brunnerh/file-properties-viewer/README.md

 - `filePropertiesViewer.dateTimeFormat`: Sets a custom date/time format for the timestamps.
 - `filePropertiesViewer.disableRelativeTimestamps`: Turns off relative timestamp display.
 - `filePropertiesViewer.queryMediaInfo`: Whether media information via mediainfo should be requested.
-- `filePropertiesViewer.queryMIME`: Whether MIME information via xdg-mime should be requested.
 - `filePropertiesViewer.outputStylePath`: Sets a path to a CSS file used for styling the output table.<br/>
     The default style can be found [here](./styles/default.css).<br/>
     The following classes are used within the table: